Connecting a SteelHead with a Gateway

 To enable SteelConnect compatibility on a SteelHead CX automatically

-Enter this Riverbed command-line interface (CLI) command:
+•Enter this Riverbed command-line interface (CLI) command:

 steelhead steel-connect compatibility enable

 You can enable or disable SteelHead compatibility for a specific gateway.
-For details, see Enabling SteelHead compatibility on the gateway automatically.
+For details, see

 For details on SteelHead CX CLI commands, see the Riverbed Command-Line Interface Reference Manual.
 For details on the SteelHead CX xx70, see the SteelHead User Guide.